 SAP is all about buzzwords.
 Meuller used numerous buzzwords such as machine learning, IoT, blockchain, etc..
 And these are buzzwords that have just about nothing to do with SAP’s business.

-Now both Leukert and Goerke are gone from SAP, however, Mueller does not seem like he will be saying anything that is true during his tenure.
+Now both Leukert and Goerke are gone from SAP.
+However, Mueller does not seem like he will be saying anything true during his tenure.
 Then Mueller will be gone in a few years, replaced by another practicer of make-believe.
-These characters all say about the same things, so there might be an AI robot who is actually writing these comments, and Leukert and Goerke, et al are simply hired actors.
-At this point who can tell the difference.
+These characters all say about the same things, so there might be an AI robot who is writing these comments, and Leukert and Goerke et al. are simply hired actors.
+At this point, who can tell the difference.

-A number of SAP resources critiqued our analysis of SAP’s layoffs.
-A month ago we were told by many SAP resources not to comment on the layoffs.
+Several SAP resources critiqued our analysis of SAP’s layoffs.
+A month ago, we were told by many SAP resources not to comment on the layoffs.
 That it was “inappropriate.”
 However, Mueller now has commented on the layoffs, and it is doubtful any SAP resources will state that it was inappropriate for Mueller to comment.
 The concept here being that only SAP should be allowed to comment on their layoffs and that all of those that work in SAP or research SAP should look to one source for what the layoffs mean — which is SAP’s PR department.
-However, unlike any of the PR controlled explanation provided in this article from SAP our analysis actually made sense.
+However, unlike any of the PR controlled explanations provided in this article from SAP, our analysis actually made sense.

 This explanation offered by Meuller makes no sense and is pure PR fiddle-faddle.
 But maybe this is what SAP resources want, a completely inert and false explanation that makes SAP look as good as possible.
 If so, this is the article to read if one wants to learn absolutely nothing about the real reasons for the layoffs.